 How are headaches treated?

 Treating headache disorder requires a two-pronged approach: prevention and intervention.
-First, most patients can significantly reduce their chances of developing a headache by taking a preventative therapy like a daily dose of a prescription drug such as topiramate (Topamax).
+First, most patients can significantly reduce their chances of developing a headache by taking a preventative therapy like a daily dose of a certain prescription drug.

 Many patients with frequent migraines benefit from injections of botulinum toxin (Botox).
 But if a headache does strike, the second step is to quell it with additional medication before it gets worse.
-Far too often, doctors ignore or underemphasize this second step, and patients suffer through their headaches unnecessarily.
+Far too often, doctors ignore or don't emphasize this second step, and patients suffer through their headaches unnecessarily.

 Even if a patient is being treated with a preventive drug such as Topamax, every headache experienced increases a person’s chances of developing another.
 If a headache becomes disabling or prolonged, a patient should go to an emergency room or acute care center to seek stronger treatment.